Doodoal/Doodoal/README.md

 >What did I do with all these languages?
 >
->->Android, Web dev, Data analysis
+>->Android, Web dev, Data analysis, Algorithm class projects

 ➗ Probability, Statistics, Linear algebra